Introduction

 Thoughts come and go.

-Reactions arise and fade.
+Reactions arise and fall.

 Emotions shift continuously.